-The ReGap project aims to extend high quality, culturally sensitive open access e-learning resources to adult migrants and refugees of both genders in EU countries.
+The ReGap project is co-funded by the Erasmus+ programme, and aims to extend high quality, culturally sensitive open access e-learning resources to adult migrants and refugees of both genders in EU countries.
 Building on findings from the USA and our Erasmus+ project (Advenus) we know that reducing the education gap for migrants and refugees in European countries will secure employment and social belonging opportunities.

 The group we are intending to reach, is not in any way uniform.
 It has proven difficult to reach all.
 Which is why we are suggesting making some changes regarding teaching methods.
 This requires on-line learning activities that are culturally and gender sensitive and support in-person learning activities in the context of each European country.
 The ReGap project will continue to use online- learning as a basis.
 This will be uniform for all European countries.
 However, there are differences within Europe, which we need to address.
 In-learning in the individual countries, with information specific for the country they are staying, will do this.
 This will make the project far-reaching and the information will still be accurate and useful.